 Learn the fight song.

 Join or create an organization or club on campus.

 Play on an intramural team.

-Take an exercise class at the RAC or AFC.
+Take a group fitness class at the AFC or RAC.

 Try every dining hall on campus at least once.

-Go to a neighborhood block party put on by Housing

-and Residence Life.
+Hang out at the Ridge.

 Take a class in a subject you know nothing about.

 Attend Mason Madness.

 Go see a performance in the Center for the Arts.

 Visit the Presidents Park Greenhouse.

 Take the CliftonStrengths Assessment.

 Travel to a new country with the Global Education Office.

-П Attend International Week events.
+Attend International Week events.